Nordic Paper sack paper outperforms European average in fossil carbon footprint

 A new study conducted by the Swedish research institute RISE on behalf of the European Paper Sack Research Group (ESG) – a collaboration between EUROSAC and CEPI Eurokraft – shows that the average emissions from European kraft paper sack production is 462 kg CO₂eq per tonne of paper produced.
 The corresponding figure for Nordic Paper’s production is 202 kg CO₂eq per tonne.

-The comparison of carbon footprint between Nordic Paper Bäckhammar and the average for European kraft paper mills* indicate that kraft sack paper from Bäckhammar has a 56 % lower fossil climate impact than the European average.
-As shown in the figure above, the primary contributing factor is the use of fossil-free electricity at Bäckhammar (resulting in zero Scope 2 emissions).
-The Bäckhammar mill also exhibits lower direct emissions from its own operations (Scope 1) as well as reduced indirect emissions from other inputs.
+The comparison of carbon footprint between Nordic Paper Bäckhammar and the average for European kraft paper mills* indicates that kraft sack paper from Bäckhammar has a 56 % lower fossil climate impact than the European average.
+As shown in the figure above, the primary contributing factor is the energy mix used in Bäckhammar, which consists of nuclear and hydropower.
+Due to its comparatively low emission intensity** (market-based: 0.056 g CO₂e/kWh), it is not visible under Scope 2 in the figure.

-Learn more about the European figures at EUROSAC's website.
+Learn more about the European figures at EUROSAC's website

 *The RISE study uses data from 2024, which is consistent with the dataset from Nordic Paper Bäckhammar